-Pedophiles, Penn State, and a Judicial Commission which allows it.
+Pedophiles, Penn State, and a Judicial Commission that fails, and a State Bar that rewards bad-to-criminal behavior.

 Fresh from Penn State students chanting "We Are Penn State" and the irony of massive denial in basic problem identification, now seems like a good time for a judicial reality check from a historical perspective.